Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrReplicationProtectedItem.md

 # Get-AzureRmRecoveryServicesAsrReplicationProtectedItem

 ## SYNOPSIS
-Gets the properties of Azure Site Recovery Protected Items.
+Gets the properties of an Azure Site Recovery Replication Protected Items.

 ## SYNTAX